WPTravelteam/wp-travel/readme.txt

 * Amount conversion not working in checkout page while editing cart with multiple currency.
 * Fixed trip time displaying even when pro is disabled.
 * Fixed total pricing in mini cart when updating trip.
+* Fixed sidebar not displaying in the wp travel search result page.

 = 5.1.1 =
 Release Date: 14th February, 2022